szocske19/lecture-notes-wiki/2015_incquery.md

 EMF-IncQuery provides facilities to create validation rules based on the pattern language of the framework.
 These rules can be evaluated on various EMF instance models and upon violations of constraints, markers are automatically created in the Eclipse Problems View.

 The **@Constraint** annotation can be used to mark a pattern as a validation rule.
 If the framework finds at least one pattern with such annotation.
-This project will be used by the validation framework later in your runtime Eclipse configuration.

 Annotation parameters:
  * _location:_ The location of constraint represents the pattern parameter (the object) the constraint violation needs to be attached to.